bjohnnyd/fs-tool/content/installation/_index.md

 where `path/to/your/os/data/dir` will be an OS specific directory where global data will be stored.

-The following are detailed instructions on building and installing on different OS if the above fails (Some releases of CentOS will not work with the above Linux binary).
+The following installation instructions on building and installing is if the above fails (some releases of CentOS will not work with the above Linux binary).